tc39/notes/es7/2015-11/nov-18.md

 M: provides example, RegExp for different locale phone numbers.
 Interpolation would nicely do the trick.

-YK: i don’t understand how Mike Samuals solution
+YK: i don't understand how Mike Samuals solution

 WH: Provides structured example: `a${foo}*`
 - In structured substitution this refers to zero or more foo sub-regexps.